Preparing for a New Chapter

 - For a summary report of the webinar, click here

 - To explore Common Good Thinking, click here.

 Webinar Guest: Lord Glasman is a Labour Peer in the British Parliament, Director of the Common Good Foundation and founder of Blue Labour.
 His work has been influential across party lines.
 His engagement with Catholic social thought over more than twenty years has informed his political thinking and community organising work, both in the UK and internationally.

 Maurice’s framing invited us into a conversation around the seismic changes taking place in western societies and the implications for our churches in the renewal of civic life.
 See this article published in the New Statesman: The coronavirus crisis has sounded the death knell for liberal globalisation.

-The approach in this webinar honours the shared view of our working group.
-We carefully shaped the content through a series of generative and energising conversations via Zoom over five weeks.
-The group comprises partners from the Journal of Missional Practice [Martin Robinson and Mary Publicover (from ForMission College) from Birmingham UK, and Al Roxburgh and Sara Jane Walker (from The Missional Network) from Vancouver, Canada], Maurice Glasman (Common Good Foundation) and Jenny Sinclair (Together for the Common Good) from London, UK.
+The approach taken in this webinar was generated through five weeks of generative and energising conversations between the Journal of Missional Practice [Martin Robinson and Mary Publicover (from ForMission College) from Birmingham UK, and Al Roxburgh and Sara Jane Walker (from The Missional Network) from Vancouver, Canada], Maurice Glasman (Common Good Foundation) and Jenny Sinclair (Together for the Common Good) from London, UK.